Eve00000/website/content/news/XXXX-XX-XX-mixxx-2.4.2-released.md

 your energy and fresh ideas have already left a mark.
 Everybody can contribute to Mixxx.
 Did you remark an error on the website, an incomplete subject in the manual, an error in translation?
 [Contribute](https://mixxx.org/get-involved/).

-#### Contrast

-On a serious note, we’d like to take a moment to acknowledge the challenges and hardships faced by people around the world, whether due to conflict, natural disasters, violence, diseases, poverty or other tragedies.
-Our thoughts are with everyone impacted by all kinds of events, we hope that music and communities like ours, can provide some solace, joy, and unity.
-We cannot ignore the fact that while we are preparing a cozy indoor set or a crowded beachside party, for many people music and DJ-ing are a kind of unattainable luxury.

 #### What's in the 2.4.2-bag?